ibm-cloud-docs/cephaas/administrators.md

 ### Creating deployments by using CLI
 {: #creating-deployment-cli}
 {: cli}

+To create a deployment, you must have the Subscription Plan ID and satallite CRN handy.
+You can get the Plan ID from the [Global Catalog](https://globalcatalog.cloud.ibm.com/).
+To locate your satallite CRN, click on the **hamburger menu > Resource list > satallite location**.
+{: requirement}

 1. First, make sure that you have an API key.
 Get it from [IBM Cloud Identity and Access Management](https://cloud.ibm.com/iam/apikeys).